-lled gabion mattress

-(Reference: CIRIA Manual C683)

 Physical Properties

 The void porosity of gabions depends on the type of rock fill and the nature of the filling operation.
 The values range from 25 to 35 percent.
 Values of 25 percent would be appropriate when stone fill is carefully hand-placed, while 35 percent would be typical of gabions filled for the most part by mechanical means.
 For the design of retaining structures, a conservative value of 40 percent is often adopted.
 A consequence of their high porosity is that gabions are highly permeable.